 Most of us aren’t ready to give up restaurants and bars entirely.
 So when you want to get out of the house, visit establishments with specials.

-When I was a young, single man living in a vibrant downtown neighborhood, I kept a spreadsheet of nightly specials and happy hour specials for all the restaurants and bars within walking distance.
-It became a running joke among my friends, who laughed at the nerdiness of it — but then texted me every time they wanted to go out to ask about who had specials that night.
+When I was young and single, living in a vibrant downtown neighborhood, I kept a spreadsheet of nightly specials and happy hour specials for all the restaurants and bars within walking distance.
+It became a running joke among my friends — but they texted me every time they needed a recommendation.

-You don’t have to go quite as far as I did, but you should keep a pulse on your favorite establishments’ specials.
-Ask about any nightly specials, happy hour deals, or other recurring bargains.
-Then plan accordingly to save money eating out at restaurants when your discipline cracks and you break your no-commercial-dining rule.
+You don’t have to go as far as I did, but keep a finger on the pulse of your favorite establishments’ discounts.
+Ask about any nightly specials, happy hour deals, or recurring bargains.
+Then plan accordingly to save money eating out at restaurants.

 13. Don’t Shop on an Empty Stomach